apiato/payment-container/README.md

 ```
 "mohammad-alavi/apiato-payment": "^0.1.0"
 ```
-Container will be installed in `app/Modules/ContainerName`
+This container will be installed in `app/Modules/Payment`

 <br>